Maxeemja/country-quiz/README.md

 - JS/React

 ## Features
-- A little quiz which can test your knowledge of capitals and flags.
+- A little quiz which can test your knowledge about countries capitals and flags .